SRES-353-116

 What it does

-This resolution formally recognizes September 24, 2019, as "National Voter Registration Day."
-It encourages eligible citizens to register to vote, verify their personal information on file with local election officials, and participate in elections.
-As a Senate resolution, it carries no binding legal force and does not create, change, or repeal any law.
+This resolution recognizes September 24, 2019, as "National Voter Registration Day."
+It encourages voting-eligible U.S. citizens to register to vote, verify that their registration information is current with state or local election officials, and go to the polls on election day if they choose.
+The resolution has no binding legal effect and creates no new law, program, or spending.

 Who benefits